Chappaqua Continuing Education

 About the Instructor

-LOGICPREP has been providing students locally and around the world with the knowledge, skills, and confidence necessary to achieve academic success for over 15 years.
+LogicPrep has been providing students locally and around the world with the knowledge, skills, and confidence necessary to achieve academic success for over 15 years.
 Their engaging and insightful instructors are passionate about helping students become the best versions of themselves.
 Students in the SAT/ACT courses will receive extensive materials and opportunities to take proctored practice exams.

 Culinary